 Aik Hin’s main areas of practice are commercial litigation and international arbitration, including complex cross-border disputes.

 He regularly acts for clients in a wide range of corporate-related matters.
 This includes contractual disputes, property and trust cases, insurance and banking claims, restructuring and insolvency-related litigation, shareholder disputes, claims for breach of directors’ duties, employment disputes, and arbitration-related court proceedings.
-He has been recognised as a “Future Leader” in Who’s Who Legal: Litigation 2018 and named as a “Rising Star” (for International Arbitration) by The Legal 500 Asia Pacific 2018.
+He has been recognised consecutively as a “Future Leader” in Who’s Who Legal: Litigation 2019 and 2018.
+He was also named as a “Rising Star” (for International Arbitration) by The Legal 500 Asia Pacific 2018.
 In 2019, he was recommended by The Legal 500 Asia Pacific for dispute resolution and was noted to be a “‘top-tier lawyer’ who is ‘razor sharp in getting to the issues and addressing concerns’”.

 Aik Hin graduated as Valedictorian from the National University of Singapore with an LL.B.
 (First Class Honours) in 2007.
 He won several academic prizes, including the Chief Justice’s Prize.
 In 2014, he acted as amicus curiae in a matter under the Supreme Court’s Young Amicus Curiae Scheme.
 He is also the author of the Contract Law chapter in Singapore Law – 50 Years in the Making, as well as a contributor of the Singapore Civil Procedure 2018 and Lexis Practical Guidance 2017.